lactose intolerance

 Note: even ‘lactose-free’ (dairy) products often contain a small amount of lactose.
 If you have severe reactions to lactose, you may still experience symptoms.

-how do you recognize lactose intolerance?
+How do you recognize lactose intolerance?

 Complaints associated with lactose intolerance are caused by the fermentation process in the colon.
 During this process, in which the intestinal bacteria try to break down the undigested lactose, moisture is attracted and gas can be released.
 This can cause you to suffer from unpleasant intestinal symptoms.
 The most common complaints and symptoms of lactose intolerance are: